Uniform Length Estimates for Trajectories on Flat Cone Surfaces

 Let $X_1$ and $X_2$ be two flat surfaces.
 A homeomorphism $f: X_1 \to X_2$ is called a \emph{homothety} if it is of the form $az + b$ in the flat charts of flat metrics of $X_1$ and $X_2$, where $a \in \mathbb{C}^*$ and $b \in \mathbb{C}$.
 The absolute value $|a|$ is independent of the choice of flat charts.
 The map $f$ is an isometry if and only if $|a| = 1$.

-For our purposes, we introduce the following definitions in the case of genus zero. $X$ is called a \emph{flat cone sphere} if all singularities of $X$ are conical; otherwise, it is called an \emph{infinite flat cone sphere}.
-Indeed, the area of an infinite flat cone sphere is infinite.
-A flat cone sphere is called \emph{convex} if the curvatures of conical singularities are all positive.
-A flat cone sphere is called \emph{non-negative} if the curvatures of conical singularities are all non-negative.
+We are in particular interested in the genus zero case.
+A flat cone surface $X$ is called a \emph{flat cone sphere} if the underlying Riemann surface is of genus zero.
+A flat surface with at least one pole is called an \emph{infinite flat sphere}.
+Indeed, the area of an infinite flat sphere is infinite.
+A flat sphere is called \emph{convex} if all the curvatures are positive.
+A flat sphere is called \emph{non-negative} if all the curvatures are non-negative.

 Recall that for a flat cone sphere, the curvature gap~\eqref{equ:gap} is defined by

 \begin{lemma}[Lemma~2.2, \cite{FT}] The curvature gap $\delta$ of any flat cone sphere satisfies $\delta \leq \frac{1}{3}$. \end{lemma}